indradb/indradb/README.md

 * `PORT`: The port to run the server on.
 Defaults to `27615`.
 * `WORKER_COUNT`: How many worker threads to have to satisfy client requests.
 Defaults to twice the number of CPUs.

+Additional environment variables available when using the RocksDB datastore:

+* `ROCKSDB_MAX_OPEN_FILES`: Sets the number of maximum open files to have open in RocksDB.
+* `ROCKSDB_BULK_LOAD_OPTIMIZED`: If set to `true`, RocksDB will be configured to optimize for bulk loading of data, likely at the detriment of any other kind of workload.

 ## Install from source

 If you don't want to use the pre-built releases, you can build/install from source: